raphaelbastide/1962/INSTRUCTIONS.md

         Possition
             X position: 10cm

+### Importation

+A whole version can be imported to another version, in this case, all the object of the imported version will be included with their respective characteristics (size, position…).
+In the following example, v0.3 will be imported into v0.8:

+    Title: 1962
+        Project curator: Raphaël Bastide
+        Version: 0.8
+        …
+        Import: v0.3
+        Objects
+            ID: 10
+            …

 ### Relative values

 A value can be relative to another object's value.
 The two objects must be copies of the same model.
 An operator (+, -, *) will be used before the relative value to change it, depending to the previous declared object.
 In the following example, the resulting X position of object (ID=2) will be set at 7cm: